 This is a great video that explains how flash memory works.
 Granted, the video is very technical but does work through the concept of reading and writing data to flash.
 So if you have the 17 minutes to use, I suggest giving this a watch.
 The video does cover SLC, MLC and TLC memory and […]

-I think we have all heard a USB can only be used so many times.
+How long does a USB flash drive last?
+Longevity of USB Flash and Wear Leveling we think is a serious concern and have received this question many times.
 Some say the number is 1,000 writes – some say the number is 100,000 writes.
-One thing I do know for sure, it’s impossible to tell on any one specific device.
-The life cycle of a USB is directly related […]
+One thing I do know for sure, it’s impossible to tell on […]

 It’s a little slow today on the USB front so we’ll take a closer look at a new flash technology from Toshiba.
 Yesterday Toshiba announced a hybrid flash memory technology which should be a great boost for the mobile phone industry.
 Going along the concept of Readyboost, where by you have two memory sources working […]